muehlefeldt/unity-machine-learning/docs/run-log.md

   * Increase the maxStep count in unity to ?
 10k?
 Would mean 2000 actions through the NN.
 Multiple options?
 Is this a hyperparameter?
   * What are the hyperparameters to take a look at?
 * Check code for extended stats in the editor.
+* Are parallel processes even possible with the unity config files?
+Dat seems questionable ... feature may need another look.